pts/minilibc32/README.txt

 Also note that for each new system call supported there is only 4 bytes added to the libc code: `push byte +nr' and `jmp short __do_syscall3'.

+minilibc32 was tested with GCC 4.8.4, GCC 6.3.0, GCC 7.5.0, and various
+versions of OpenWatcom released in 2022.

 Limitations and missing features from minilibc32:

-* Currently the OpenWatcom C compiler is the only supported one.
-There are plans to add GCC support.
+* Currently the OpenWatcom C compiler and GCC are the only supported compilers.
+There are plans to add Clang support (which should be easy, it's similar enough to GCC).
 * envp and environ are not populated, there is no way to get the environment variables from C.
 * errno is not populated, there is no way to get syscall error numbers